 Net Zero Homes are built with increased air tightness compared to homes that are built to the standard building code.
 This increased air tightness, along with increased air filtration from advanced mechanical systems, help to reduce allergens within the home.
 Overall, Net Zero Homes have vastly improved air quality.

 Advanced insulation, better windows, and increased air tightness also help to reduce noise transference from outside.

 Although home comfort may not seem to save money, a cleaner, quieter home is proven to increase health and reduced stress.
 In the long term, this will save money for both the homeowner and the health care system.

 So, do Net Zero Homes save you money?
 Can they really be cost-effective for the average buyer?
 Over the lifetime of owning the home, yes.
 In addition, as more builders voluntarily train to build Net Zero Homes and technology continues to advance, these homes will become more affordable to build.

 At Made to Last Custom Homes, we always guide our clients to get the best value out of their budget in regards to floor plan, product selection, and finishing.
 We also consider energy efficiency and overall environmental impact.
 Wherever possible, we use building materials manufactured or sourced on Vancouver Island.
 This helps the local economy, reduces shipping costs, and sometimes can even save money.

-To understand some of the other aspects that can impact the cost to build a custom home, see our informative article here.
+See this related article to learn more about the other aspects that can impact the cost to build a custom home.